Mediolanum: History

 It was from Mediolanum that the Emperor Constantine issued what is now known as the Edict of Milan in AD 313, granting tolerance to all religions within the Empire, thus paving the way for Christianity to become the dominant religion of the Empire.
 Constantine was in Mediolanum to celebrate the wedding of his sister to the Eastern Emperor, Licinius.
 There were Christian communities in Mediolanum, which contributed its share of martyrs during the persecutions, but the first bishop of Milan who has a firm historical presence is Merocles, who was at the Council of Rome of 313.
 In the mid-fourth century, the Arian controversy divided the Christians of Mediolanum; Constantius supported Arian bishops and at times there were rival bishops.
 Auxentius of Milan (died 374) was a respected Arian theologian.
 During the reign of Valentinian II, bishop Ambrose of Milan prevented the dedication of a basilica to Arian worship.

 The city also possessed a number of basilicas, added in the late fourth century AD.
 These are San Simpliciano, San Nazaro, San Lorenzo and the chapel of San Vittore, located in the basilica of Sant'Ambrogio.
 In general, the Late Empire encouraged the development of the applied arts in Mediolanum, with ivory and silver work being common in public building projects.
 In the crypt of the Duomo survive ruins of the ancient church of Saint Tecla and the baptistry where St. Augustine of Hippo was baptized.

 In 402, the city was besieged by the Goths led by king Alaric I and the imperial residence was moved to Ravenna.
-In 452, it was besieged again by Attila, but the real break with its imperial past came in 538, during the Gothic War, when Mediolanum was laid to waste by Uraia, a nephew of Vitiges, King of the Goths, with great loss of life.
+In 452, it was besieged again by Attila, but the real break with its imperial past came in 538, during the Gothic War, when Mediolanum was laid to waste by Uraia, a nephew of Vitiges, King of the Goths, according to Procopius, the losses amounted to 300,000 male citizens and the women sold to the allies of the Goths.
 The Lombards took Ticinum as their capital (renaming it 'Papia', hence the modern Pavia), and Early Medieval Milan was left to be governed by its archbishops.